Justice for All

 Ending Private Prisons

-There absolutely cannot be a profit incentive to incarceration in the United States.
+There absolutely cannot be a profit incentive for incarceration in the United States.
 Similar to the military-industrial complex, if we allow people to profit off the suffering of others, then they are going to do everything in their power to maximize it in order to maximize profits.
 About 25% of the world’s prison population is in the US, despite the fact that the US is less than 5% of the world’s population.
 If we are to begin to stop our mass incarceration problem, we must end the profit incentive.

 Decriminalizing Sex Work

 Sex work is work.
-The idea that “Criminalizing adult, voluntary, and consensual sex – including the commercial exchange of sexual services – is incompatible with the human right to personal autonomy and privacy.
-In short – a government should not be telling consenting adults who they can have sexual relations with and on what terms.”
-(Human Rights Watch).
+Criminalizing consensual sex, including the exchange of these services, is taking away from the human right to autonomy and privacy.
+The government should not be telling consenting adults who they can have sexual relationships with and on what terms.

 If you’re interested in reading more, you can download the full Voters of Tomorrow Policy Platform.